Thematic Issue Policy

 5) Thematic Issue Workflow

-Step 1 – Expression of Interest / Proposal Stage (optional, if used)
+Step 1 – Expression of Interest / Proposal Stage (optional)

 If PedPer uses an initial screening stage (e.g., extended abstracts), the CFP must clearly state the format and criteria.